 Breakfast Television Co-Host Riaz Meghji wakes Vancouverites up each and every morning with charm, humour and style.
 After graduating with a degree in finance from Simon Fraser University, Riaz moved to radio before making the shift into television.
 He has worked for MTV Canada, CTV News and SUN TV, before joining Breakfast Television in 2008.
 A seasoned professional, Riaz is known for his friendly and polished delivery, whether in front of a camera or on the stage.

 Live Eye Host

 Celebrating nine years on Breakfast Television, Dawn’s current role as a “Live Eye” Host has her doing everything from rappelling down a 20-storey building in a latex catsuit, to flying with the Snowbirds, as well as cooking with some of the best chefs in the Lower Mainland.
-You can also see Dawn at Vancouver Canucks home games as the in-arena host.
 She also continues to work in the film and television industry.
 Twi-hards may recognize her from her cameo in Twilight Eclipse as a news reporter!

 An established jazz vocalist, Dawn will be recording the follow-up to her award winning debut CD, “New Chapters for an Old Book” in September 2013.
 Dawn also performs with the Legendary Dal Richards and has had the honour of performing at the Orpheum with the Vancouver Symphony Orchestra and Conductor Bramwell Tovey.